Rishav-01/Seriously---Nerds/README.md

 People can fill a form in which they can fill that from where the food has to be taken and we can verfiy the person's / organization's name via any Identification Proof.

-Tech Stack used -> HTML, CSS, Javascript, MongoDB Deployment Link - https://seriouslynerds.netlify.app/
+Tech Stack used -> HTML, CSS, Javascript, MongoDB \n Deployment Link - https://seriouslynerds.netlify.app/